Nawrin14/Perceptron-Algorithm/README.md

   Here α is the learning rate and 0 < α ≤ 1.

 - Three initial weights have to be used (all one, all zero, randomly initialized with seed fixed).
 For all of these three cases vary the learning rate between 0.1 and 1 with step size 0.1.
-Create a table which should contain your learning rate, number of iterations, and batch Perceptron for all of the three initial weights.
+Create a table which should contain your learning rate, number of iterations, and number of updates for all of the three initial weights.
 You also have to create a bar chart visualizing your table data.